meetar/fjord.style/_posts/2016-03-22-mapping-mountains.md

 excerpt: "To view mountains from above is to journey through time itself: over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
 Fly with me now, on a tour through the world of elevation data!"
 authors: [meetar]
 image: raisedreliefUS.jpg
+imgalt: A macro photo of a raised relief map of the California coast
 tag: [tangram, data, demo, terrain, elevation]
 published: true
 ---